-472 years ago today, the National University of San Marcos was founded in Lima, Peru.
+473 years ago today, the National University of San Marcos was founded in Lima, Peru.
 It is considered the most prestigious center of learning in the country, and is the oldest continually operating university in the Americas.
 Hardly existing as a relic, and much like Oxford and Cambridge, this antique institution leads the country’s education sector in scientific papers published, and twenty-one presidents, five candidates for Nobel Prizes of Physics, Literature, and Peace—of the total of six Peruvians nominated between 1901 and 1964, and a Nobel Prize winner—Mario Vargas Llosa, have been graduates and/or professors at San Marcos.
-READ More…

-Like other historic universities, several buildings at the University of San Marcos are included in the historic register in UNESCO’s world heritage site-listing of Lima’s city center.
+Like other historic universities, several buildings at the University of San Marcos are included in the historic register in UNESCO’s World Heritage Site listing of Lima’s city center.

 The Domingo Angulo historical archive preserves documents and writings from the 16th, 17th, 18th, and 19th centuries, and represents a huge part of the historical record of Peru.
 In 2019, the “Colonial Fund and Foundational Documents of the National University of San Marcos: 1551–1852” was incorporated into the UNESCO Memory of the World Register, UNESCO’s list of important written works that tell the story of humanity.

-56 years ago today, Are You Experienced, the debut studio album by the Jimi Hendrix Experience, was released.
+57 years ago today, Are You Experienced, the debut studio album by the Jimi Hendrix Experience, was released.
 The LP, which came out first in the UK, was an immediate critical and commercial success, and it is widely regarded as one of the greatest debuts in the history of rock music.
 Ranked 30th on Rolling Stone’s 500 Greatest Albums of All Time 2020 edition, the album sold more than 5 million copies worldwide.
-Songs like Purple Haze, Foxy Lady, Hey Joe, and The Wind Cried Mary, are among the most treasured and recognizable cuts by the great man, all of which were contained on Are You Experienced.
+Songs like Purple Haze, Foxy Lady, Hey Joe, and The Wind Cried Mary, are among the most treasured and recognizable cuts by the great man, all of which were contained in Are You Experienced.

 With a limited budget, producer Chas Chandler worked with Hendrix to complete as much pre-production in his apartment as possible, including the drum and bass parts, which didn’t involve that much of Mitch Mitchell and Noel Redding’s input as a means to expedite the process.
 He selected to do many of the recordings at Olympic Studios in London due to superior technology and equipment.